 The major difference between reputation and image

-Sherlock Communications > Latest Posts > Histories of LATAM > The major difference between reputation and image
+Sherlock Communications > Latest Posts > Uncategorized > The major difference between reputation and image

 Do you know how people perceive your brand?
 Have you ever stopped to think about what your company represents to all its stakeholders?
 Both these questions beg the question: “What is the difference between image and reputation?”.